StanlyHardy/open-tennis/README.md

 ```

 ### <div>Inference</div>
 Inference could run either on Video or Image streams.
 The configuration could be changed via `assets/config/app_config.yaml`.
 If the `evaluation` is set to true, the inference occurs in validatation dataset and performs evaluation to determine the Average scores for correct Player names, Scores and Serving Player.
-Please change the input paths of `video` or `images` and `ground_truth` in `app_config.yaml`.
+Please change the input paths of `video` or `images`.
 ```
 python app.py
 ```